 Summary#

 CPC is a metric for "the cost of one ad click."
-Three key points:
+Four key points:

 - CPC = Ad spend ÷ Clicks.
 It measures the entry cost of advertising, but post-click conversion and revenue are invisible from CPC alone.